 SRA accepts one of: a letter from your employer, a business card or a pay stub (black out the financial information)

 3) What is the registration fee used for?

 The SRA has a database to track all current members.

 4) Where do I send my completed application and enrolment forms ?

-Both the SRA membership form and the GMS forms should be sent to the SRA at this address:
+Both the SRA membership application form and GMS enrolment forms should be sent to the SRA as follows:

 c/o Walter Scott Building

 5) How long does it take to have my membership application processed?